Detecting Underspecification with Local Ensembles: Introduction

 \section{Introduction}

 As machine learning is deployed in increasingly vital areas, there is increasing demand for metrics that draw attention to potentially unreliable predictions.
-One important source of unreliability is \textit{extrapolation}.
-Extrapolation can be formalized in a number of ways: it can refer to making predictions on inputs outside the support of the training data, making predictions with high Bayesian or Frequentist uncertainty, or making predictions that depend strongly on arbitrary choices outside of the learning problem specification (e.g., a random seed).
-In this paper, we develop a method for detecting this last form of extrapolation.
-Specifically, we say that a trained model is extrapolating on a test input if the prediction at this input is \textit{underdetermined} --- meaning that many different predictions are all equally consistent with the constraints posed by the training data and the learning problem specification (i.e., the model architecture and the loss function).

-Underdetermination is just one form of extrapolation, but it is particularly relevant in the context of overparameterized model classes (e.g. deep neural networks).
+One important source of unreliability is \textit{underspecification}.
+Specifically, we say that a trained model is underspecified at a test input if many different predictions at that input are all equally consistent with the constraints posed by the training data and the learning problem specification (i.e., the model architecture and the loss function).
+Equivalently, we can say that the prediction at that input is \textit{underdetermined}.
+Underspecification is particularly relevant in the context of overparameterized model classes (e.g. deep neural networks).
 Recently, simple (but computationally expensive) ensembling methods \citep{lakshminarayanan2017simple}, which train many models on the same data from different random seeds, have proven highly effective at uncertainty quantification tasks \citep{ovadia2019can}.
-This suggests that underdetermination is a key threat to reliability in deep learning, and motivates flexible methods that can detect underdetermined predictions cheaply.
+This suggests that underspecification is a key threat to reliability in deep learning, and motivates flexible methods that can detect underdetermined predictions cheaply.